 - The postal service inspector general is currently reviewing DeJoy’s policy changes and ethics conflicts, after an inquiry was requested by Sen. Elizabeth Warren.

-- More than 20 state attorneys general (including Maine’s) are preparing to sue the Trump administration.
+- More than 20 state attorneys general (including Maine’s) have filed multiple lawsuits against the USPS and DeJoy.

 - Sen. Angus King called on Congress to repeal Susan Collins’ Postal Accountability and Enhancement Act that requires the USPS to pre-pay for retirees’ healthcare benefits 75 years into the future and accounts for most of the USPS’s debt.

 1. Request your absentee ballot TODAY, and encourage everyone you know to do the same.
 Remember, you have many ways to vote safely.
-You can vote absentee by mail, absentee at your town office with early voting, or in person at your polling place.
+You can vote absentee by mail, vote in-person absentee at your town office between Oct 5 and Oct 30, or in-person at your polling place.
 We’ll have a guide ready soon that explains all your options and answers all your questions.
 Stay tuned!

-2. While Susan Collins is home in Maine, tell her how postal delays have affected you personally, and tell her that you know about her role in manufacturing the USPS’s current financial crisis.
-Tell her to put her support behind the House’s USPS funding bill, since her own USPS funding plan isn’t worth the paper it’s printed on if she can’t convince Mitch McConnell to bring it to the floor for a vote.
+2. Call Susan Collins and tell her how postal delays have affected you personally.
+Tell her that you know about her role in manufacturing the USPS’s current financial crisis, and tell her to put her support behind the House’s USPS funding bill, since her own USPS funding plan isn’t worth the paper it’s printed on if she can’t convince Mitch McConnell to bring it to the floor for a vote.

 3. Email the USPS Board of Governors and tell them how postal delays have affected you personally, demand that they remove Louis DeJoy as postmaster general, and reverse the changes that are interfering with the USPS’s ability to serve all Americans, especially as they exercise their voting rights.